The EU energy labelling and ecodesign legislation help improve the energy efficiency of products on the EU market.

+The EU legislation for energy labels and ecodesign has been estimated to bring energy savings of approximately 230 Mtoe (million tonnes of oil equivalent) by 2030.
 For consumers, this means an average saving of up to €285 per year on their household energy bills.
 Moreover, energy efficiency measures will create €66 billion in extra revenue for European companies.

-In addition to information about the product’s energy consumption, the labels can also provide specific data about other relevant features of usage such as the product’s noise emissions or water consumption.
+In addition to information about the product’s energy consumption, the labels can also provide specific data about other relevant features of usage, such as the product’s noise emissions or water consumption.

 - washing machines